rmachielse/ember-cli-deploy-chrome-app/README.md

 ### Self-distributed apps

 - `codebase`
-  If you provide a codebase url, the plugin will assume that you distribute the chrome app yourself.
-It will generate a signed `project_name.crx` and a `update.xml` file instead of a `project_name.zip` file.
+  If you provide a codebase url, the plugin will assume that you want to create a self-distributed chrome app.
+It will generate a signed `project_name.crx` and a `update.xml` file.
 The crx file will be signed with `key.pem`.
 - `keyPath`
   The location of your key, that is used to sign the extension in case of a self-distributed app.
+- `updateUrl`
+  If you want new versions of the app to be installed automatically, you have to provide the full url to the `update.xml` file on your webserver.
+By default the file will be placed at `chrome/update.xml`.
+See [https://developer.chrome.com/extensions/autoupdate](Autoupdating) for more information.

 Instead of using `tmp/deploy-dist` you can also symlink to the `dist` directory, which makes it easier to use it in development.
 In that case you might need to change the `config/deploy.js` file to use `dist` as well: